-Thinking aloud Translation of L1 use I think it's all about politeness towards other people to call in public (.) or not ehmm but I need another reference (.) ehmmm () staticstics (.) statistics show () that () the supermarket is () oh no dit is dit is ehhh dat was wel een mooie conclusie eigenlijk ehmm statistics show that supermarkets are () This is this is ehh that was quite a good conclusion actually ehmm
+Thinking aloud Translation of L1 use I think it's all about politeness towards other people to call in public (.) or not ehmm but I need another reference (.) ehmmm () staticstics (.) statistics show () that () the supermarket is () oh no dit is dit is ehhh dat was wel een mooie conclusie eigenlijk ehmm statistics show that supermarkets are () quite a good conclusion